 Where it is clinically appropriate and practical to register, we now accept new registrations from patients who work in the local area but reside outside our registration area.
 Patients registered this way would not be entitled to a home visit from the practice.
 However, if you live outside the practice area and need a home visit, please contact NHS 111 in order to be seen by a practice closer to where they live.

-To register as a temporary patient simply contact the practice you wish to use.
-Practices do not have to accept you as a temporary patient although they do have an obligation to offer emergency treatment.
+To register as a temporary patient, simply contact us by telephoning the surgery.
+Practices do not have to accept you as a temporary patient although they do have an obligation to offer treatment.
 You cannot register as a temporary patient at a Practice in the town or area where you are already registered.

 Your Named GP

 From 1st April 2015, practices are required to allocate all patients (including children) with a named accountable GP.